zibz0017/QuartzVault/content/Semicha/Review Questions.md

 ## Answer
 1. Same as [[#Question 5|answer to question 5]].
 # Question 10
-1. Are you allowed to put pepper into chulent on shabbos?
+1. Are you allowed to put pepper into chulent on שבת?
 ## Answer
 1. No. <span style="color:rgb(255, 0, 0)">Not sure what this has to do with בב״ח</span>
 # Question 11